Post-Judgment Asset Protection in Florida

 How a Judgment Changes Your Financial Position

 A Florida judgment gives the creditor the right to discover everything about your finances.
-The court requires a Fact Information Sheet disclosing your income, bank accounts, real property, vehicles, and business interests.
+The court requires a Fact Information Sheet disclosing income, bank accounts, real property, vehicles, and business interests.
 Lying on it is perjury.
-The creditor can also depose you under oath in a proceeding supplementary to ask detailed questions about every asset you own.
+The creditor can also depose you under oath in a proceeding supplementary to ask detailed questions about every asset you own or have transferred.

 The creditor’s collection options depend on what that discovery reveals.
 Unprotected bank accounts face immediate garnishment.
 Non-homestead real estate gets a judgment lien that blocks sales or refinancing.
 The sheriff can seize and auction non-exempt personal property through a writ of execution.

-Post-judgment planning is done in the open.
+Post-judgment planning happens in the open.
 Every transfer, every account change, and every asset conversion will be visible to the creditor through these discovery tools.
 The creditor cannot stop exempt-asset conversions, but any non-exempt transfer will be scrutinized for fraudulent transfer intent.

 Florida Exemptions That Apply After a Judgment

-Florida’s exemption framework does not require advance planning.
+Florida’s exemption laws do not require advance planning.
 The protections exist under the Florida Constitution and Florida Statutes, and they apply the same way whether the assets were acquired before or after the judgment.

 Homestead